Euphredes/Greanleaf/README.txt

            Introduction
            ------------

-           Criminal
+           Fugitive

 The central constitutional
 proposition is that sovereignty is achieved by conduct.

-The document therefore attempts to demonstrate a sovereignty before formally explaining or judging it.
+The lost document therefore attempts to demonstrate a sovereignty before formally explaining or judging it.

 The conduct makes the system